Monkey

 Basque separatist movement, founded in 1959 to establish an independent socialist state for the Basque people; now aims to assert the right of the Basque people to self–determination Click to show or hide the answer

-Founded in Tanzania in 1962, to fight for independence for Mozambique; has ruled Mozambique since 1975 (last checked December 2019) Click to show or hide the answer
+Founded in Tanzania in 1962, to fight for independence for Mozambique; now described (by Wikipedia) as "a democratic socialist political party", it has ruled Mozambique since achieving independence in 1975 (last checked September 2024) Click to show or hide the answer

 Leader of the Indian independence movement against British rule – including a 240–mile, 24–day march from his house in Ahmedabad to the coast, in 1930, to protest against the salt tax Click to show or hide the answer